 How do I send a token that runs on another network?

-When you send a token that runs on a different network, you will need to ensure you have enough of the network's primary assets in your Exodus wallet to pay transaction fees.
-To learn more, visit: Why do I pay for a token's transactions with another asset?
+When you send a token that runs on a different network, you must have enough of the network's main asset in your Exodus wallet to pay transaction fees.
+To learn more, visit the section: Why do I pay for a token's transactions with another asset?

-When you send tokens, your Exodus wallet will use the primary asset to pay transaction fees.
+When you send tokens, your Exodus wallet will use the main asset to pay transaction fees.
 For example, to send an ERC20 token, you will need Ethereum (ETH) to pay the transaction fees.

 Before you send your funds, it's important to make sure that the receiving platform supports the network you're using.